SAP-samples/kyma-runtime-extension-samples/sample-extension-micronaut/README.md

 # Overview

-This sample demonstrates how to build and deploy a Micronaut-based microservice as an extension and expose the API in SAP Cloud Platform, Kyma runtime.
+This sample demonstrates how to build and deploy a Micronaut microservice as an extension and expose the API in SAP Cloud Platform, Kyma runtime.

+[Micronaut](https://micronaut.io/) enables creating native images using GraalVM for Java.

 ![extension](./assets/extension.png)